 If your first diagnosis of breast cancer is metastatic breast cancer, this has undoubtedly come as a huge shock to you.
 Many people describe this time as overwhelming, feeling they are being constantly bombarded with new information each time they go to hospital or see their doctors.

-The information this page is designed to help you make sense of all of the information being given to you.
+The information on this page is designed to help you make sense of all the information being given to you.
 It is also designed to provide you with a basic understanding of breast cancer and what it means when it has spread to another part of the body.
-It has been written with the input of women who, like you, have been diagnosed with metastatic breast cancer from the start.

-This page also contains tips to help you navigate the health system and learn about other ways that women have coped to help you understand that you are not alone.
+This page also contains some helpful tips to help you navigate the health system and learn about other ways that people have coped to help you understand that you are not alone.

 How having metastatic from the start might influence treatment